This step-by-step guide explains how to set up Single Sign-On in Contentstack with Okta as your SAML 2.0 identity Provider (IdP).

 Step 1 - Create SSO Name and ACS URL in Contentstack

 - Log in to your Contentstack account.
-Go to the Organization Settings page and click on the Single Sign-On tab on the left.
+Go to the Organization Settings page and click on the Single Sign-On tab.

 - Enter an SSO name of your choice, and click Create.
 For example, if your company name is 'Acme, Inc.' enter 'acme' here.
 This name will be used as one of the login credentials by the organization users while signing in.